neemiasbsilva/imdb_text_to_word_embeddings/readme.md

 pip install keras
 ```

-**Note**: you can install this package in a virtual environment, in my opnion its better.
+**Note**: you can install theses packages using a virtual environment, in my opnion its better.

 ### Usage